Key Points / Market Profile

-Market profile is a method of market structure analysis developed (and registered) by J. Peter Steidlmayer.
+Market Profile is a market structure analysis by J. Peter Steidlmayer

 To learn about what market profile is and how it was developed, get the Steidlmayer’s book “Steidlmayer on markets”.